Yash-10/galmask/docs/index.rst

 Hence, a better understanding and usage of these parameters can be seen from their respective documentation.

-Here are some empirical notes and tips:
+Here are some empirical notes and tips that could be of interest:

 #.
 If there are nearby sources in your image, you might want to set ``deblend = True``.
 #.
 Using 8-connectivity tends to maximizes connection of objects together.
 So use 4-connectivity if you do not want to maximize the connection.